jkrumow/ActorKit/README.md

 [pool unsubscribe:@"notificationToWorkers"];
 ```

-The handler will be executed on an available actor in the pool.
+The handler will be executed by an available actor in the pool.

 #### Broadcasts